Dana International: 1999–2001: Stage falling, Streisand cover and new albums

 In 1999, Dana released "Woman in Love", a Barbra Streisand cover.
 In May 1999, Dana again participated in the Eurovision Song Contest held in Jerusalem.
 Dana was a part of the interval act and sang the Stevie Wonder song "Free".
 One memorable moment from the event happened when she presented the award to the winners of the contest.
-Whilst she was carrying the heavy trophy, one of the composers of the winning Swedish entry stepped on the long trail of her dress by mistake, and she fell over on stage – in front of a television audience estimated be to one million or more, making it one of the most memorable moments in the 50-year-long history of the contest.
+Whilst she was carrying the heavy trophy, one of the composers of the winning Swedish entry stepped on the long trail of her dress by mistake, and she fell over on stage – in front of a television audience estimated to be one million or more, making it one of the most memorable moments in the 50-year-long history of the contest.

 She released her next album Free in Europe in 1999, which enjoyed moderate success.
 A few months later Dana moved back to Israel and started to work on different projects.
 Israeli and Japanese editions of Free were released in 2000.
 That same year, an Israeli documentary film was made about Dana called Lady D.

 In 2001, after a break, Dana released her seventh album Yoter Ve Yoter (More and More).
 The album put her career in Israel back on track and provided two hits called "Ani Nitzachti" (I Won) and "Achrei HaKol" (After All), which eventually both went gold.